CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/APIs/cortex-flow-execution-service/_index.md

 ---
-title: "Cortex Flow Execution Service"
+title: "CORTEX Flow Execution Service"
-linkTitle: "Cortex Flow Execution Service"
+linkTitle: "CORTEX Flow Execution Service"
 type: swagger
-description: "This section includes all reference documentation for the APIs exposed by the Cortex Flow Execution Service."
+description: "This section includes all reference documentation for the APIs exposed by the {{% ctx %}} Flow Execution Service."
 ---

 {{< workinprogress >}}